-D. Staff Orientation

-- 1. All new assistants must be oriented by the provider during their first (1st) week in the program. - 2.
+- c.
+Physician's reference and immunization information. - D. Staff Orientation - 1.
+All new assistants must be oriented by the provider during their first (1st) week in the program. - 2.
 The orientation includes information regarding: - a.
-The Department's Group Family Child Care Home Regulations for Licensure; - b.
+The Department's Family Child Care Home Regulations for Licensure;

+- b.
 State law governing child abuse and neglect, and reporting procedures; and - c.
 Program policies, procedures, and operations, as documented in the Program Handbook. - 3.
 Within ninety (90) days of hire, all providers/substitutes/assistants must complete Department approved health and safety preservice training modules. - a.
-This preservice training may count towards the individual's required hours of professional development.

-E. Professional Development

-- 1. During each one (1) year licensure period (one (1) year for GFCCH) all providers, substitutes and assistants must show evidence of having successfully completed training aligned with the applicable Workforce Knowledge and Competencies: - a.
-GFCCH provider to complete fifteen (15) hours over one (1) year; and

-- b.
-GFCCH assistant/substitute to complete eight (8) hours over one (1) year. - 2.
+This preservice training may count towards the individual's required hours of professional development. - E. Professional Development - 1.
+During each licensure period (two (2) years for FCCH) all providers, substitutes and assistants must show evidence of having successfully completed training aligned with the applicable Workforce Knowledge and Competencies: - a.
+FCCH provider to complete twelve (12) hours over one (1) year; - b.
+FCCH assistant/substitute to complete eight (8) hours over one (1) year. - 2.
 Half of the required hours must be approved through a process as determined by the Department. - a.
 CPR and first aid training does not count towards professional development hours but is a requirement of the position. - 3.
 Transcripts, completion certificate, or other confirmation of completion of professional development for the provider and all assistants/substitutes must be maintained by the provider for review by the Department. - 4.
 Professional development hours are completed based on the dates of the license period. - a.
 Required hours may be prorated if an individual is hired as an assistant/substitute after the start of the license period.

-7.3.6 Administration
+2.3.6 Administration